eddie-energy/eddie/GOVERNANCE.md

 - The _General Assembly_ decides on strategic decisions on the project
 - All GA decisions require a 50% majority

-Minutes of the meetings mentioned above to be stored in the project GitHub.
+Minutes of the meetings mentioned above to be stored in the GitHub project.

 ---